 Other questions would be:

 On which operating system are the screens based?

 How does the app access internal functions and sensors of the player?

 What happens when we replace a device?

 You first need to find a developer who is skilled in Windows, Linux, Android, etc. Software.

-In addition, as many companies consider their APIs a national secret, annoying non-disclosure agreements become necessary.
+In addition, as many companies consider their interfaces a national secret, annoying non-disclosure agreements become necessary.
 Coordinating all of this takes time.

 If you want to replace your players with devices running a different operating system, for example switching from Windows to Android, you'll have to port or re-write the applications.
 Even with an operating system update, you may have to customize them.
 That costs money.

 Any web programmer writes a digital signage widget that runs on any operating system.
 The content management software transparently processes the widget like an image or video.